kasmith11/Intro-to-Convolution-Neural-Networks/README.md

 ## Building and compiling each layer of the CNN
 Convolutional Layer (Conv2d) and Pooling Layer (MaxPool2d) - The convolutional layer uses matrix multiplication in order to reduce the features down into what is known as a kernel.
 The MaxPool layer works very similar to the convolutional layer but for this case takes the max value in each window; more information can be found here:  https://hackernoon.com/visualizing-parts-of-convolutional-neural-networks-using-keras-and-cats-5cc01b214e59

-Flattening - In order to perform classification on the data, we must flatten the dataset: https://www.tensorflow.org/tutorials/estimators/cnn
+Flattening - In order to perform classification on the data, we must include a flatten layer: https://www.tensorflow.org/tutorials/estimators/cnn

 Output Layer - The output layer will be a dense layer that has 10 units (one to represent each class in the dataset 0-9).
 The output layer will also use the "softmax" activation function which will return the probability that a row belongs to a specific class: https://www.tensorflow.org/tutorials/estimators/cnn